Sign In

 The noble Aichberg family was resident here until the late 14th century; the castle chapel, the present parish church, was built in stone under Wulfing von Aichberg in 1378.
 At the beginning of the 15th century, Aichberg came into the possession of the Welzer family via the daughter of the last Aichberg; it was then sold to Seyfried Steinpeiß in 1412.
 In the following year, Steinpeiß also bought the tithes of Pinka, Friedberg, Dechantskirchen, Stegersbach, Kleinschlag, Limbach, Rohrbach and between Lafnitz and Lungitz.

-Participation in the revolt of the nobility in 1469/70 on the side of Andreas Baumkirchner’s reformation and counter-reformation: even at the time of the visitation in 1528 it was identified that Maximilian Steinpeiß von Aichberg was among those who subscribed to the new teaching of Martin Luther.
+Participation in the revolt of the nobility in 1469/70 on the side of Andreas Baumkirchner’s reformation and counter-reformation: even at the time of the visitation in 1528 it was that Maximilian Steinpeiß von Aichberg was among those who subscribed to the new teaching of Martin Luther.
 His son, Christoph, was punished in 1603 – i.e. after the victory of the counter-reformation – as he had his child baptised as a protestant outside the country.

 In 1772, after the death of the last Steinpeiß, Karl Joseph Count of Steinpeiß, the will resulted in the property passing to his cousin, Maximilian Baron of Waidmannsdorf.